fcesco/Churn-Prediction/README.md

 ![figure one - Pipeline](pictures/pipeline.png)

 ### <a name="data_exploration"></a> Data Exploration | Feature engineering
 The data was explored and a first selection of features was made reading their values and if a feature had less 2 unique values it was ignored.
-Afterwards, new features were produced.
+Afterwards, new features were produced combining columns.
 Below, are showed some of plots that helped during the features selection process.

 The *total_views* violin plot shows the higher number of views for users that did not churn which means predictive power.